rulonsw/CS3200-Final/readme.md

 * Another huge thanks to the Apple and Realm teams for keeping such clean, easy-to-read documentation.

-* [Soggy Bag](https://gist.github.com/soggybag/1c863ab275e1c0e09936/revisions) is another GitHub user that hosts a great gist of sending an SMS through a UIMessage view.
+* [Soggy Bag](https://gist.github.com/soggybag/1c863ab275e1c0e09936/revisions) is another GitHub user that hosts a great gist of sending an SMS through MessageUI.